-College Connect is a HEA-funded PATH 3 (Programme for Access to Higher Education) project being funded until September 2024.
-It aims to admit additional students from specific target groups (e.g. Irish Travellers, one parent families, care experienced young people, people with disabilities, prisoners/former prisoners, refugees, etc.,) who are under-represented in higher education.
+College Connect was a HEA-funded PATH 3 (Programme for Access to Higher Education) project funded until May 2025.
+It aimed to admit additional students from specific target groups (e.g. Irish Travellers, one parent families, care experienced young people, people with disabilities, prisoners/former prisoners, refugees, etc.,) who are under-represented in higher education.
 College Connect marks a departure from the traditional ‘singular’ approach to widening participation toward a collaborative regional approach which prioritises people in MEND experiencing multiple marginalisation.

-College Connect will use community needs analysis as a basis to co-design imaginative and creative interventions with our target groups and stakeholders, which include community organisations, local authorities and industry.
-The interventions will support aspiration raising, bolster educational attainment and promote college awareness.
+College Connect used community needs analysis as a basis to co-design imaginative and creative interventions with our target groups and stakeholders, which include community organisations, local authorities and industry.
+The interventions aimed to support aspiration raising, bolster educational attainment and promote college awareness.
 They will also assist participants to develop skills critical to higher education participation and employability.

 Project Vision and Mission